 - Constitution: Increases health.

 You will also unlock additional character perks at certain character level milestones.
-You can view those milestones by pressing “K” and click the “view milestones” button in the bottom right of the screen.
+You can view those milestones by pressing “K” and click the “view leveling rewards” button in the bottom right of the screen.

 Level 5: Second Weapon Slot & unlocks the survivalist quest to get your camp (You must complete the pre-requisite quests on the beach and in the starting settlement before you get the survivalist quest)